oracle-livelabs/oci/opensearch-objectstorage/components/components.md

 Estimated time: 60 min

-In this section, we will install all the components needed for this setup using the OCI Wizards.
+In this section, we will install all the components needed using the OCI Wizards.

 ### Objectives